 My heart raced as a looked around the tiny space that was about to become my entire life; love nest, home, office, bedroom, kitchen.
 I think a little film of cold sweat covered my forehead, and it wasn’t due to the heavy lifting.
 We were nervous.

 Fast forward eight months and it’s hard to believe we ever lived anywhere bigger.
 We’ve been living more than comfortably in the home where we’ve created a kitchen and breakfast area, dining area, office space, living room and bedroom.
 It’s a home, inside a room.
+When creating your dream home you should always make it your own, say with the dining area my friend recommended getting a high gloss dining table set and it looks perfect!
+Definitely gave it the homey touch it needed.
 When it comes to our office space, Office Furniture, as well as other features to go in the office is what I am hoping to get invest in.
 I like how it looks so far, but I still feel like there is something missing.
 I think a little bit more of a personal touch will complete the look.

 FIVE TIPS FOR DECORATING A TINY HOME